Equality Illinois: Illinois Unites for Marriage Coalition

 In 2012–2013, Equality Illinois played a significant role advocating for same-sex marriage in Illinois.
 The organization partnered with Lambda Legal and ACLU of Illinois to create the Illinois Unites for Marriage coalition to push for the bill.
 The same-sex marriage bill passed the legislature in 2013 and was signed into law by Gov. Pat Quinn on November 20, 2013.

 Annual Gala

-The Equality Illinois Gala, annually the largest LGBTQ event of its kind in the Midwest, is held every winter to celebrate the previous year's achievements for the Illinois LGBTQ community.
-The 2019 event celebrated Equality Illinois’ 25th Anniversary Jubilee Year and was expected to draw more than 1,400 guests, including nearly 100 public officials and many community VIPs.
+The Equality Illinois Gala is an annual event.
+The 2019 event was attended by approximately 1,400 guests, including several public officials.

 Freedom Award

 The Equality Illinois Freedom Award is given annually at the Equality Illinois gala to celebrate exemplary allies of the Illinois LGBTQ community.
 House Democratic Leader Nancy Pelosi will accept the recognition at the Equality Illinois 25th Anniversary Gala on February 6, 2016.
 Past Freedom Award winners include Illinois Senate President John Cullerton, state Rep. Greg Harris, the late state Comptroller Dawn Clark Netsch, the late state Rep. Mark Beaubien Jr., state Sen. Heather Steans, U.S. Sen. Mark Kirk, the Chicago Urban League, entertainer Lea DeLaria, the TransLife Center of Chicago House and filmmaker Lana Wachowski.